Want a safe, reliable way to move around the region? Try taking transit - and it doesn't just have to be for your commute.

 - Stand clear of the doors; there is more room for standees on the upper level of Sounder cars.

-- During Seahawks season, we often run two trains.
+- Take a later train.
+During Seahawks season, we often run two trains.
 The second inbound S line train has plenty of capacity; the first inbound train has been very crowded.

 Husky fans: please keep in mind that crowds entering University of Washington Station have to be controlled to comply with safety and capacity issues.
 It can sometimes take up to an hour to get everyone onboard their trains.
 So take your time heading out of the stadium.